 Capping Signature and PIN Debit Transaction Fees

-The Durbin Amendment requires processing banks with assets over 10 billion dollars to charge processing fees that are “reasonable and proportionate to the actual costs” of processing the transaction.
-The Federal Reserve has proposed a cap on signature debit and PIN debit card interchange fees at $0.21 plus 5 basis points (0.05%).
+The Durbin Amendment requires banks with assets over 10 billion dollars to charge processing fees that are “reasonable and proportionate to the actual costs” of processing the transaction.
+The Federal Reserve imposed a cap on signature debit and PIN debit card interchange fees at $0.21 plus 5 basis points (0.05%).
 Banks that meet certain fraud deterrent guidelines may tack on another penny.

 The debit interchange is being capped for card issuers, not for credit card processors.
 This means that businesses without interchange plus pricing will most likely not see savings from the reduced debit interchange and may charge you more than you need to pay.
 You’re not on an interchange plus pricing model if your processor charges “qualified” and “non-qualified” rates for your transactions.